ruggeri/tech-notes/web/js-features.md

 * I list here some Stage 3 proposals.
 None are finalized though.
 * No rest parameters for functions.
   * `function example(arg1, ...others) {}`.
+  * Wait.
+What?
+Hasn't this existed for a long time??
 * Dynamic import
   * Gives you an `import` function to dynamically load a module.
+  * I think this is going to be in ES2020?
 * Numeric separators `const x = 1_000_000;`.
 * Private methods.
 * A proposal for "class fields."